Global Security Threats: Find out about the threat of global terrorism around the world.

 Global Terrorism is a serious threat to the international community.
 Including, western individuals travelling or living abroad overseas and a substantial threat to indigenous individuals located near, or within unstable regions or areas of terrorist activity.

-There is considered to be a heightened threat of terrorist attack globally, especially against western interests and nationals from groups, or individuals motivated by the recent conflicts in these areas.
+There is considered to be a heightened threat of terrorist attacks globally, especially against western interests and nationals from groups, or individuals motivated by the recent conflicts in these areas.

 Global terrorism is an unfortunate reality of modern times.
 These indiscriminate and targeted acts can come from a number of terrorist organisations, small groups, or lone individuals.
 These attacks can affect any person, establishment, or business at any time and target any location across the globe.